Key Takeaways

 Paper wasp nests are often the only nests homeowners can safely remove themselves - IF the nest is small (under 2 inches), easily accessible, and you have no allergies.
 However, professional removal is always the safest option.

-Paper wasps (Polistes species) are commonly encountered around Idaho homes.
-They build distinctive open-celled, umbrella-shaped nests and are less aggressive than yellow jackets - but will still defend their nests.
+Paper wasps (Polistes species) are the most common stinging insect call we get in the Treasure Valley.
+They build distinctive open-celled, umbrella-shaped nests and are less aggressive than yellow jackets, but they'll still defend their nests.
+Around Boise and Meridian we find these tucked under second-story eaves, soffits, patio covers, and behind shutters from April through October.

 Identification